jpgannon/jpgannon.github.io/README.md

 ## About me

-I am a collegiate assistant professor of [environmental data science](https://vt.edu/academics/majors/environmental-data-science.html) in the Forest Resources and Environmental Conservation (FREC) department in the College of Natural Resources and Environment at Virginia Tech.
+I am a collegiate associate professor of [environmental data science](https://vt.edu/academics/majors/environmental-data-science.html) in the Forest Resources and Environmental Conservation (FREC) department in the College of Natural Resources and Environment at Virginia Tech.

 ### Teaching